 The first nap of the day for baby is mentally restorative and the second nap of the day is physically restorative.
 All subsequent naps are simply “bridges” to bedtime.
 They are necessary, but are of little cognitive or physical importance.
-They also have a tendency to be problematic, either because they are difficult for baby to fall asleep for or because they start and end late in the day.
-Many parents allow their babies to take 3rd (or 4th) naps that occur way too late in the day.
+They also have a tendency to be problematic.
+This is either because they are difficult for baby to fall asleep for, or because they start and end late in the day.
+Many parents allow their babies to take a 3rd (or 4th) nap that occurs way too late in the day.

-Ideally babies need to complete more than once sleep cycle per nap.
+Ideally, babies need to complete more than once sleep cycle per nap.
 Each sleep cycle is about 30–60 minutes in length, depending on the baby and their age.
 So, I like to aim for naps that get past that pesky 45 minute mark many kiddos seem to love so much.
 You’ll find a strong correlation between babies that don’t know how to put themselves to sleep, and those who don’t nap long enough.
-That’s because they’re finishing a sleep cycle during a nap and then waking up and not being able to fall back to sleep because they don’t know how to without your help.
+That’s because they’re finishing a sleep cycle during a nap, and then waking up.
+They are not able to fall back to sleep because they don’t know how to without your help.

-Certainly babies who are sleep trained often struggle with short naps, but those struggles are usually short lived, and the short naps are usually addressed by dealing with other sleep-related problems (cutting off other naps, not letting naps go too late, timing naps appropriately, etc).
+Certainly babies who are sleep trained often struggle with short naps, but those struggles are usually short lived.
+Short naps are usually addressed by dealing with other sleep-related problems (cutting off other naps, not letting naps go too late, timing naps appropriately, etc).

 Newborn and 1-month-old nap schedule (0–8 weeks)

 Babies do some crazy stuff those first 8 weeks.
-Sometimes they sleep around the clock, sometimes they sleep in 10 minute increments, sometimes they’ll only sleep one, 5-hour block from noon to just before dinner, and then they’ll be awake all night.
+Sometimes they sleep around the clock.
+Or they sleep in 10 minute increments.
+Sometimes they’ll only sleep one, 5-hour block from noon to just before dinner.
+(And then they’ll be awake all night.)
 Whatever they’re doing, they’re supposed to be doing it.

-Instead of telling you how many naps a day your (very) newborn should be taking, I’ll instead tell you one of the biggest favors you can do for your little one and yourself is to wake that baby up once it’s been asleep for two hours for a nap.
+Instead of telling you how many naps a day your (very) newborn should be taking, I’ll tell you one of the biggest favors you can do for your little one and yourself.
+Wake that baby up once it’s been asleep for two hours for a nap!